Download your FREE Business Idea Starter Kit to get your business started NOW:

 Episode 21 – Six Simple Steps If You Can’t Decide On Your Business Idea

-- You might have one business idea but you aren’t entirely sure if it has legs and you have legs to a certain extent.
-(You may never have started a business before.
-We all start somewhere.)
+- You have one business idea but you aren’t entirely sure if it will work, or if you personally would be able to start it.
+You may never have started a business before.
+We all start somewhere.

-So if you’re in one of those spots, let’s get to what to do to decide on your business idea.
+If you’re in one of those situations, let’s decide on your business idea…

 Step 1: Write down your ideal working day five years from now